Xceptance/neodymium-library/README.md

 	An example test project for the Posters store based on Neodymium Template.
 Uses only BDD ([Cucumber](https://github.com/cucumber/cucumber)) defined tests.

 ## Getting started
-Add Neodymium-Library to you project
+Add Neodymium-Library to your project
 ```xml
 <repository>
     <id>xc-nexus</id>